61131/nginx-http-est/README.md

 Permits HTTP requests to be used for EST operations.

 While [RFC 7030](https://datatracker.ietf.org/doc/html/rfc7030) describes the use of a TLS-secured HTTP session for EST operations, the use of unsecured HTTP may be useful where a device lacks bootstrap client TLS certificates.
 This mode of operations is also useful to provide visibility of EST operations for development and debugging purposes.
+The use of this option will prevent the EST server from undertaking operations dependent upon SSL operations - These operations include certificate-based authentication and client demonstration of the proof-of-possession of the private key associated with a certificate signing request.

 ### est_pop